cy6erGn0m/kotlinx-uuid/README.md

 any way to plug converters automatically, so you need to configure it manually.
 Also, in some cases, like delegating to call parameters, it will not work and there is no workaround at the moment.

+At the moment, `DataConversion` is going through the deprecation cycle due to server MPP migration.
+So there are two `ConversionService` interfaces.
+Using `uuid()` function is recommended without referreing to particular types.

 ## Migrating from java.util.UUID